Dn-Programming-Core-Management/Dn-FamiTracker/0CC-readme.txt

 - When the triangle channel's linear counter is enabled, the high byte of the period cannot be changed; this is intended behaviour because any write will reset the linear counter
-- The 2A03 length counters are clocked at a slightly higher rate than 240 Hz
 - MMC5's length counter depends on the 2A03's frame counter
 - The behaviour of Qxy and Rxy on the noise channel is inconsistent between FamiTracker and NSF driver when the pitch overflows